Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Implementation and benchmarking

+We used version 17 of \textsc{Maple} and version 3.8 of \textsc{REDUCE}.
+In order to make our benchmarks reproducible, we utilized the \textsc{SDEval} framework presented in \cite{HLN2013}.
+You can download the sources and the results of the computations on one of the author's website: \url{https://cs.uwaterloo.ca/~aheinle/software_projects.html}.

-\begin{remark} As mentioned before, the algorithm implemented in \textsc{Maple} factorizes over the rational Weyl algebra, i.e. the variable $x$ is a rational argument having adjusted commutation rules with $\partial$.
+\begin{remark} As mentioned before, the algorithm \texttt{DFactor} implemented in \textsc{Maple} factorizes over the rational Weyl algebra, i.e. the variable $x$ is a rational argument having adjusted commutation rules with $\partial$.
 This is a weaker assumption on the input since the ring that is dealt with there is larger.
-The comparison is still valid, as we are interested in the fact if a factorization can be found at all and -- if so -- whether we can lift it to a polynomial factorization without multiplying by $x$s.
+The comparison is still valid, since we have shown in Theorem \ref{thrm:irreducibleRationalWeyl} that a factorization of a homogeneous polynomial into irreducible elements over $A_1$ cannot be further refined in the first Weyl algebra with rational coefficients.

-We will not go into detail about how the algorithm in \textsc{Maple} works, as it would take several pages to describe it.
+We will not go into detail about how the algorithm in \textsc{Maple} works.
 The interested reader can find details in \cite{Hoeij:1997}.
 It works with collections of exponential parts and their multiplicities at all singularities of a given differential operator $f$ and subsequent calculation of left and right hand factors.

 The algorithm implemented in \textsc{REDUCE} is also working with the polynomial Weyl algebra.
-In fact, the algorithm written there can be applied to a large amount of polynomial noncommutative rings.
+In fact, the algorithm written there can be applied to a broad class of polynomial noncommutative rings.

 Details about the functionality of the algorithm in \textsc{REDUCE} are unfortunately not available.
 One can only try to understand it from the code that is given open source.
-It uses several Gr\"obner Basis computations in order to find its solutions. \end{remark}
+It uses several Gr\"obner basis computations in order to find its solutions. \end{remark}